PowerLoom/docs/docs/Protocol/Specifications/protocol-state.md

 ---
 sidebar_position: 0
 ---

 # Protocol State

-## State overview
+## State Overview

 Every [data market](/docs/protocol/data-sources) has a final state that includes, but is not limited to the following:

-* Epoch size
+- Epoch size
-* Epochs released in the past
+- Epochs released in the past
-* Present epoch
+- Present epoch
-* Allowed snapshotter identities
+- Allowed snapshotter identities
-* To be implemented:
+- To be implemented:
-  * allowed validator identities
+  - Allowed validator identities
-* Snapshot submission window
+- Snapshot submission window
-* Snapshot submissions from allowed snapshotters
+- Snapshot submissions from allowed snapshotters
-* Project IDs on which submissions are accepted
+- Project IDs on which submissions are accepted
-* Snapshot submissions as content identifiers(CIDs) per epoch
+- Snapshot submissions as content identifiers(CIDs) per epoch
-  * occurrence count of their submissions
+  - Occurrence count of their submissions
-  * mapping between allowed snapshotter identities and the CIDs they submitted
+  - Mapping between allowed snapshotter identities and the CIDs they submitted

-## Implementation of the protocol state
+## Implementation of the Protocol State

-Presently the protocol state is implemented as a smart contract on an EVM compatible chain that is affectionately referred to internally as the Prost Chain.
+Presently, the protocol state is implemented as a smart contract on an EVM-compatible chain that is affectionately referred to internally as the Prost Chain.

-### Chain and contract address
+### Chain and Contract Address

 Depending on the network being joined from the [`deploy`](https://github.com/Powerloom/deploy/) repository, you can find the details of the network RPC as well as the deployed contract address from the example [`env.example`](https://github.com/PowerLoom/deploy/blob/eth_india/env.example) file.